 The first step in Dave Ramsey’s baby steps is building a $1,000 Emergency Fund before getting down to the business of wrecking your debt.

-If you have no debt you will need to build your Emergency Fund up to cover 3-6 months expenses.
+If you have no debt you will need to build your Emergency Fund up to cover 3-6 months of expenses.

 Once you’ve covered your full Emergency Fund, you get to move on to the wealth building.